jonoxyz/lazypay/README.md

-# Getting Started with LazyPay
+# How to run Lazy Pay
 ## Download Lazy Pay

 There are two files required to run Lazy Pay.